Reformation Day: 50th anniversary

 According to some sources, Reformation Day has been commemorated since 1567.
 Exact dates for the holiday varied until after the two hundredth celebration in 1717 when 31 October became the official date of celebration in Germany and later expanded internationally.

 Centenary

 In 1617, the celebration of faith concentrated on Lutheran orthodoxy.
 In early 1617, the Lutheran duke and elector John George I of Saxony received a politically delicate dispatch.
 The University of Wittenberg asked for permission to celebrate the memory of its former lecturer Martin Luther.
 The duke agreed and made the commemoration obligatory for all of Electoral Saxony.
 The worship services and sermons were, however, all prewritten and prescribed in detail and provided as a recommendation to other Protestant regional rulers as well.
 They did not want any trouble with the Catholics.
-In the end, the Reformation was celebrated in 1617 in nearly all of the Protestant territories of the Holy Roman Empire, and members of the Protestant Union and others following its lead all celebrated together on the first Sunday in November.
-As Wolfgang Flügel, an expert for Reformation jubilees and a researcher with the Society for Reformation History of the University of Halle-Wittenberg explains: "Competition and crises were decisive in the realization and content of the 1617 celebrations."
-The historian Heinz Schilling speaks of "confrontation for the sake of preserving one's own identity".

 150th anniversary

 In 1667, John George II, Elector of Saxony made it an official holiday for the first time in his domains.
 After celebrations in 1717 and 1817, it became more and more popular across Europe.